 UN 75: The Future We Want, the UN We Need

-The UN will mark its 75th anniversary (UN 75) with a one-day high-level meeting at the opening of the 75th session of the UN General Assembly (UNGA 75), on 21 September, under the theme, “The Future We Want, the UN We Need: Reaffirming our Collective Commitment to Multilateralism”.
+The UN marked its 75th anniversary (UN 75) with a one-day high-level meeting at the opening of the 75th session of the UN General Assembly (UNGA 75), on 21 September, under the theme, “The Future We Want, the UN We Need: Reaffirming our Collective Commitment to Multilateralism”.

 High-level Roundtable on Climate Action

-The High-level Roundtable on Climate Action convened by the UN Secretary-General on 24 September at 17:30 CEST, will showcase high-impact solutions by governments and real economy leaders, in line with the Secretary-General’s six climate-positive actions to recover better together.
-The event will highlight the vast social and economic benefits of a sustainable recovery and of action to limit global warming to 1.5°C by achieving net zero carbon emissions by 2050 and ensure that people and planet are fully protected from climate change impacts.
-This Roundtable will also jump-start an ambition arc that will take us to the Fifth Anniversary of the Paris Agreement on 12 December, when governments are expected to present ambitious and quality climate plans (the Nationally Determined Contributions – NDCs – and Long-Term Strategies), all the way to COP26 in November 2021.
+The High-level Roundtable on Climate Action convened by the UN Secretary-General on 24 September, showcased high-impact solutions by governments and real economy leaders, in line with the Secretary-General’s six climate-positive actions to recover better together.
+The event highlighted the vast social and economic benefits of a sustainable recovery and of action to limit global warming to 1.5°C by achieving net zero carbon emissions by 2050 and ensure that people and planet are fully protected from climate change impacts.
+This Roundtable also jump-started an ambition arc that will take us to the Fifth Anniversary of the Paris Agreement on 12 December, when governments are expected to present ambitious and quality climate plans (the Nationally Determined Contributions – NDCs – and Long-Term Strategies), all the way to COP26 in November 2021.

 - Setting out a vision for a Decade of Action and recovering better from COVID-19